Public Filming, Photography, and Recording Policy

 IMPLEMENTATION:

-OPL staff and security personnel shall have the responsibility for enforcing this policy.
+OPL staff and security personnel are responsible for enforcing this policy.
 They may terminate any recording session that appears to compromise public privacy, safety, or security, or is in violation of OPL’s Code of Conduct.

 Approved by the Board of Trustees